What Makes Human Intelligence Essential in the Age of the Algorithm

 Christian Madsbjerg is a founder of ReD Associates, a strategy consulting company based in the human sciences and employing anthropologists, sociologists, art historians, and philosophers.
 Madsbjerg studied philosophy and political science in Copenhagen and London.
 He lives in New York City.

 21 Mar 2017

 - Page count:

-This is essential reading for anyone in the world of business and everyone with a concern for how human beings make sense of their world.
+This book makes powerful sense.
+Madsbjerg is a fascinating fellow, philosophically astute and immensely business savvy.
+Packed with a rich array of concrete examples and thick data, Madsbjerg shows how the problems of the coming century are cultural and how we require the tools of the humanities - especially philosophy - in order to confront them successfully.
+This is essential reading for anyone in the world of business and everyone with a concern for how human being make sense of their world.
 Highly recommended. — Simon Critchley, Hans Jonas Professor of Philosophy, The New School

-With roots in Aristotle, Sensemaking calls on humanists to reinterpret their contribution while showing others how they cannot do without it.
+Many have decried the widespread conclusion that the humanities have lost relevance, but few have proposed how to respond.
+Offering neither a rearguard defense of the humanities as we have known them, nor an unrealistic plea to other fields simply to take them seriously, Christian Madsbjerg offers a ringing endorsement of how humanities knowledge is still critically necessary to make sense of the world and its problems.
+With roots in Aristotle, Sensemaking calls on humanist to reinterpret their contribution while showing others how they cannot do without it.
 It is a book of the first importance. — Samuel Moyn, author of The Last Utopia: Human Rights in History and Jeremiah Smith, Jr. Professor of Law and Professor of History, Harvard University